dotkom/onlineweb4/README.md

 make migrate
 ```

-Last but not least, lets create a superuser, a user with all types of permissions.
+Last but not least, let's create a superuser, a user with all types of permissions.
 ```bash
 # bash into the docker container
 make bash-backend